We stock a large selection of ambulatory products. Our knowledgeable staff are ready to assist you make the best selection for your needs.

 To adjust a cane properly the person must stand straight and tall, hands at their side.
 Look straight ahead, not down and measure the handle to be level with their wrist.
 When holding the cane handle the elbow should have approximately a 30 degree angle.
 The shoulder should not be elevated but should be relaxed.
 Always consider the height of a cane if you change shoes.
 You may not need to adjust the cane but be aware this may need to be considered.

 Canes are available in a large selection of colors and designs, in both traditional wood as well as light weight aluminum.
+Folding canes are convenient for traveling.
+Handles that glow in the dark or that have a light feature in the handle are always helpful when used in poor light or at night.
 Manufacturers have now come out with tips that are similar to a quad like configuration so they provide more stability.
 A one point cane can easily be converted to a quad like cane by simply changing the tip.

 A seat cane is an unique product that can serve two purposes.
 It can be used as a cane to assist you when walking, although it would not be chosen to be used simply for that.
 The second purpose is the convenience of being used as a seat, when you need a break.
 The seat is not built for comfort therefore is not designed to be used for an extended period of time.

 There is no height adjustment to the seat cane.
 The weight restrictions vary depending on manufacturer.
 The seat may be round, square or be a hammock style.
 This is not a stock item.

 Quad canes are used when an individual requires more stability than a one point cane provides.
 They are available in a small base or a large base.
 The small base is used when less stability is needed and is easiest to use if needing to use the stairs.
 The large base provides more stability due to the wider base.
 The large base can be used on stairs but will need to be turned to fit the stairs, causing the handle to be turned as well.
 This may be difficult for someone who is unstable.